oci-landing-zones/terraform-oci-modules-networking/examples/oke-private-network-native/README.md

 - single networking category defined
 - the category will contain one single VCN (10.0.0.0/16)
 - the VCN will contain the following:
-    - Four security lists:
+    - Five security lists:
         - an api endpoint security list allowing ingress for ICMP (Path Discovery).
         - a workers security list allowing ingress for ICMP (Path Discovery).
-        - an operator security list allowing ingress for ICMP (Path Discovery).
+        - a pods security list allowing ingress for ICMP (Path Discovery).
+        - three operator security list.
+One ingress for ICMP (Path Discovery) and Two egress for allowing connectivity to the OKE Private api endpoint and managed ssh access to workers in the Node Pool subnet.
         - a services security list allowing ingress for ICMP (Path Discovery).
     - Three gateways:
         - One Internet Gateway
         - One NAT Gateway
         - One Service Gateway
-    - Four route tables:
+    - Five route tables:
         - ```rt-services``` defines a route to the Internet Gateway
         - ```rt-api``` defines two routes:
             - a route to the NAT GW;